seanfriedman1994/Chew-Crew/README.md

   mobile here: https://github.com/derekmccr/ChewCrewMobile

 ## HOW TO USE

+*IMPORTANT*
+If you are encountering errors, try typing in your command line: npm update

 -in a terminal within the project type the following (without the ""):
     "ng serve"
     -this will run the website on localhost:4200